BennMacdonald/AGM_RPackage/deGradInfer/cran-comments.md

 ## Further comments
 Resubmission after CRAN feedback:
-* The Description field no longer starts with 'This package'.
+* Inserted missing space before URLs for the references in the Description field.
-* Inserted URLs for the references in the Description field (as DOIs were not available).
+* Removed extra period in Description field.